ibrahimroshdy/refresher/README.md

 Running on Azure Compute Virtual Machine and using Docker to run containers.
 In V2 and onwards, refresher project will change its architecture as the project grows.
 `Refresher V1` is a monolithical single host project using dockerized containers sharing the same network to serve different purposes.

-`There are so many wrongs here but for a starter pack option this can be considred.`
+>There are so many wrongs here but for a jumpstart option this **can** be considred.

 ![](images/architecture/refresher-architecture.png)